k3ntako/High-School-Internship/4-javascript/1-comments-variables-types.md

 ```

 Notice that there are two way to declare a variable without assignign a value.
 Generally, you should use `let` over `var`.
-`var` is older and behaves slightly differently.
+`var` is older and works slightly differently.

 ### Assign (=)